 women, encouraging overpopulation, denying people an ordinary

 views of sex, and then harbouring clerical sex criminals,

 for whose proclivities they may well have been at least responsible.

-often with obvious consequences high rates of pregnancy,
+obvious consequences high rates of pregnancy, venereal

-venereal disease and worse.
-The Samaritans organisation
+disease and worse.
+The Samaritans organisation that

-that helps potential suicides was founded as a result of a thirteen
+helps potential suicides was founded as a result of a thirteen

 year old girl committing suicide.
 She had thought that her first